 How Can We Repair Israel’s Political System?
 Key Recommendations

-- Written By: Prof. Gideon Rahat, Dr. Ofer Kenig, Dr. Chen Friedberg
+- Written By: Prof. Gideon Rahat, Prof. Ofer Kenig, Dr. Chen Friedberg

 - Publication Date: